 Mexico boast more international caps although are similar in that they too have few notable big names.
 The majority of the squad play in the Mexican domestic league, which although strong and competitive does not quite compare to European competition.
 Will this be a factor when the sides meet?

 The sportsbooks certainly can’t split the pair.
-Mexico enter as the slight favourite, available for +148, while Sweden are quite close and will start at +191.
+Mexico enter as the slight favourite, available for +128, while Sweden are quite close and will start at +215.
 Watch for these odds to fluctuate significantly as the match approaches.
-The draw is the third option, available for +219 and is very tempting considering one team may be able to qualify via a stalemate in this final match.
+The draw is the third option, available for +229 and is very tempting considering Mexico only need this result.

 We’re not in the business of sitting on the fence though.
 Our pick is the Mexicans in what is expected to be a low-scoring, nervy affair.
-A 1-0 victory is our tip, although we certainly wouldn’t rule out a 1-1 finish.
+A 2-1 scoreline, which has been very frequent in this tournament, is our prediction.